-Kelsea Arnold knows someone is out there.
+Kelsea Arnold wants to believe she’s losing her mind, but she can’t shake the feeling of being watched.
 She’s never seen him, but she can feel him.
 Watching her.
 Following her.
 Wanting her.
-But no one believes her.

 Print on Amazon | Barnes & Noble | Books A Million